calvin-mcd/clops/README.md

 # clops

-clops is a qazlike unibody split sub40s keyboard conveiced by ha ha ha and designed by Calvin0563.
+clops is a qazlike unibody split sub40s keyboard.
+The KLE is by ha ha ha which itself is inspired by a KLE from Noelle.
+PCB is designed by Calvin0563.
 It sports a rp2040 and hotswap socket, and supports 1 center rotary encoder and 1 bottom row roller encoder.

 ## Layout